jannefi/vasco/README.md

 ## Recent Improvements

+### MNRAS 2022 filters taken into use 23-Dec-2025

+The following MNRAS 2022 filters are now wired in:
+- Pre‑xmatch filtering (FLAGS==0, SNR_WIN>30) and FWHM/elongation/SPREAD_MODEL
+- Bright‑star/diffraction spike removal
+- Gaia high‑proper‑motion check

+Each tile/run writes MNRAS_SUMMARY.md and json file.

+If you have collected and ran data through pipeline steps 2-6, you should run a new batch script across all data. `scripts/batch_mnras_reprocess.py` and after that has completed, run all post-processing steps.

+`batch_mnras_reprocess.py` runs in parallel mode, default is 4 workers.
+If your CPU can handle more, increase N_PARALLEL e.g.
+`N_PARALLEL=8 python scripts/batch_mnras_reprocess.py`

+If the batch run is interrupted, the script can be restarted safely.
+It won't touch already handled tiles.

 ### Gaia xmatch column names

 Some post-processing scripts expect Gaia cross-match columns to be named `RA_ICRS`/`DE_ICRS`, `RAJ2000`/`DEJ2000`, or `RA`/`DEC`.
 If you encounter warnings about missing RA/Dec columns, check if your CSVs use lowercase `ra`/`dec` and update the script to recognise these as well.
 Support for lower-case ra/dec was added to `fit_plate_solution.py` script.